violatroid/Week-7-Demo-Capstone/README.md

                                                ******** Mountains Page ********

     Welcome to my mountains page!
+In this page you can find a different variety of mountains.
+You can explore 48 different mountains to look into with details provided in each drop down of each unique mountain.

 <>
                   <div class="carousel-item">